What is Standard Operating Procedure?

 What is a Standard Operating Procedure (SOP)?

-A standard operating procedure (SOP) is a documentation of instructions on how to execute a certain work procedure.
-It can act as a checklist that guides team members on how to carry out complex work tasks effectively and safely.
-Having SOPs in place ensures that the organization stays aligned regarding standards that will help them achieve their goals and objectives.
+A standard operating procedure (SOP) is a step-by-step documentation instructing how to execute a certain work procedure.
+It can act as a checklist that guides team members on how to carry out complex and routine work tasks effectively and safely.
+Having SOPs ensures that the organization stays aligned regarding standards that will help them achieve their goals and objectives.

-Often cited reasons for businesses not investing in creating SOPs include the significant time investment required, limited trained staff to create them, and difficulties in tracking whether staff perform them.
-However, there are significant benefits to incorporating an SOP into a workplace, which should encourage trainers and managers to invest the relevant time into building SOPs.
-Here are just 4 benefits of using an SOP in your workplace:
+There are significant benefits to incorporating an SOP into a workplace, which should encourage trainers and managers to invest the relevant time into building SOPs.
+Here are just 4 benefits of implementing standard operating procedures in your workplace:

 Improves efficiency and quality